dodwmd/dodwmd.github.io/resume.md

 <h3>DevOps Consultant (contract)</h3>
 <h4>October 2014 – Feburary 2015</h4>
 <p align="justify"><i>Outware Mobile is Australia's leading mobile app development and design company.
 Custom app developers for iPhone, iPad and Android.</i></br>
 I was asked to join the Outware team to help solve some directional problems they were having with their build environments.
-This role required me to work directly with one of Outware's major client, ANZ, finding a solution that would meet both ANZ and Outware' requirements for a stable/secure build environment.
-The existing build environment required a major redo and while contracting at Outware I was able to complete all nessesary planning and implementation of the recreation of this environment.
+This role required me to work directly with one of Outware's major clients, ANZ, finding a solution that would meet both ANZ’s and Outware's requirements for a stable/secure build environment.
+The existing build environment required major rework and while contracting at Outware I was able to complete all necessary planning and implementation of the recreation of the environment.
 This work consisted of upgrades to the OS/virtualization/CI and implementation of better testing framework/build reporting.
 This work also required generic pattern setup to allow for use with other clients.
 </p>
 </div>
 <div class="job">
 <h2>Geoplex</h2>
-<h3>Senior UNIX Systems Administrator (contract)</h3>
+<h3>DevOps Consultant (contract)</h3>
 <h4>March 2014 - October 2014</h4>
 <p align="justify"><i>Geoplex help organisations they work with reach their goals by providing a skilled team of spatial system architects, developers and analysts; geospatial professionals with a common interest and shared expertise.
 Geoplex brings a clear thinking approach to the projects they work on, by rationalising problems, and carefully designing solutions.</i></br>
 My role at Geoplex consisted of the creation and automation of server environments capable of real-time monitoring of assets for the waste management industry.
 This was enabled through the installation of monitoring hardware installed on all trucks that would send GPS location and status information back to a centralized database, which was frequently queried “in real-time” for reporting and tracking analysis tasks, utilised by both company and council.
 Analysis data included photographic-proof of incidents.
 On average nearly a million records of real-time activity are recorded per month.</p>